Back to School

 Check with your child’s school to find out the options and cost.
 Most elementary schools have before- or after-school care programs located at the school.
 Some are operated by the YMCA, YWCA, Imprints or AlphaBest.
 Others are run by individual schools.

 Other programs are offered at YMCA or YWCA buildings, churches and private day-care centers.
 Students may be able to ride the school bus to programs in their attendance district or may be picked up at the school.
 Most programs operate until 6 p.m.
-There is a fee, and scholarships are available for needy students.
+There is a fee, and scholarships are available for students in need of financial support.

 After-school programs in schools do not operate if school is closed early for bad weather.
 Many day-care providers also close if there is bad weather.
 Please watch Cable 2 or check our homepage for closing information in the event of bad weather.